armandopadilla/ggplatform-api/README.md

 # General Hooks
 1. On complete game issue out the winnings

+# General Flow
+Place the user flow designs here.
+Outline how the FE works with the BE to do specific things

+# To Do
-# Admin Tool
+## Admin Tool
 1. Create contest CMS
 1. Provide credits
 1. Provide winnings.
 1. Enter play by play
 1. ACLs

-# General Flow
-Place the user flow designs here

-# To Do
 1. Unit Tests
 1. Integration Tests
 1. Notifications Service